Below we present the complete text of The Well of Sacrifice; episode 4 of City of the Gold Spider.

 466. TECHNOMASTER: I see that your insolence offends even my followers.
 Contain yourself, Arturo.
-I know how much their presence causes you offence… and you have had to spend more time with them than most.
+I know how much their presence causes you offense… and you have had to spend more time with them than most.

 467. TRENT: (PROTECTIVELY FURIOUS) You’ll pay for that, John.
 I’ll see to it that you do.

-468. TECHNOMASTER: (GRUNTS DISMISSIVELY) It’s time we got things under way, I think.
+468. TECHNOMASTER: (GRUNTS DISMISSIVELY) It’s time we got things underway, I think.

 (ADDRESSING THE ENTIRE GATHERING) These outsiders stand accused of blasphemy against Itzamna, opposing his will and resisting his creatures.
 They stand accused of desecrating the ritual of sacrifice.
-And they stand accused of trespassing within the sacred City.
+And they stand accused of trespassing within the Sacred City.

-(RAISING HIS VOICE DRAMATICALY) In the mighty name of Itzamna reveal these images as I command.
+(RAISING HIS VOICE DRAMATICALLY) In the mighty name of Itzamna reveal these images as I command.
 Reveal them so that they can be seen by everyone and show the truth of what I say.